 Could Google eliminate this fraud?

-Of course, Google can quickly defuse such aggressive scam by adding fraudulent landings to the Google Safe Browsing filters.
-But, the scammers do not give up.
+Of course, Google can quickly defuse such aggressive scams by adding fraudulent landings to the Google Safe Browsing filters.
+But, the scammers do not give up easily.
 They register a large amount of the similar domains with the similar names (trying to make an allusion to Microsoft):

 So, bear in mind, that the lifetime of the separate scam pages is very short.
 They shouldn’t scare you at all.